 11. Personalize, Personalize, Personalize

 Based on industry, time of the year or audience segment, you will have different response rates for your campaigns.
 You can only find the sweet spot by testing, and we encourage you to do that as often as possible.

 Like always, InsideSales.com does not recommend starting any campaign without having a way to track and test your results.
-There are different ways that you can measure results of a direct mail campaign, here’s a few:
+There are different ways that you can measure the results of a direct mail campaign, here are a few:

 - Custom URLs

 - Email click-through rates, when used as part of a digital and direct mail sales cadence

 15. Sending Automated Direct Mail with Your CRM